maijake/devcc/1-architecture/README.md

 ### CONCERN-2

 I would like to get a "big picture" of the "developer work", and some pointers, how dig deeper on some subject.
-By the way, what these "subjects", any how (I am not sure that I know the before hand)
+By the way, what are these "subjects", any way (I am not sure that I know the before hand)

 ### CONCERN-3

-Do we have to install, understand and use all development tools?
+Do we have to install, understand, and use so many development tools?
 Are all the tools equally important?
-What happens if we encounter problem with some tool, what do miss if I do not skip installing some tool?
+What happens if we encounter problems with some tool?
+What do miss, if I do skip installing some of the tools?

 ### CONCERN-4